mattermost/docs/source/process/working-at-mattermost.rst

 We also provide Mattermost Enterprise Edition, a secure, modern, enterprise messaging solution as a fully supported commercial extension of our open source software.

-While our headquarters is in Palo Alto, California, we use Mattermost software to work remotely around the world in partnership with our community.
+While our headquarters is in Palo Alto, California, we use Mattermost software to work as a distributed organization around the world in partnership with our community.

 Top 10 reasons to work for Mattermost:

 1. **Join an outstanding team:** Work with thoughtful, talented, high performance people who care about results.
 2. **Build on the cutting edge:** Develop in Golang, React, React Native and other technologies changing the world.
-3. **Work remote:** No commute, freedom to travel, complete control of your environment.
+3. **Work from anywhere:** No commute, freedom to travel, complete control of your environment.
 4. **Be recognized:** Working in open source, your contributions are public and echo on throughout your career.
 5. **Growth:** Join a growing open source project, a growing business, and a growing company.
 6. **Do good:** Build open source software benefiting thousands of companies, institutions, schools and non-profits.